KeplerGO/K2FootprintFiles/README.md

 In addition to JSON and CSV files, this repository also [offers files in the MOC data format](https://github.com/KeplerGO/K2FootprintFiles/tree/master/moc-files).
-MOC is a HealPix-based VO standard which can be loaded into [Aladin](http://aladin.u-strasbg.fr) and be used to query remote databases.
+MOC is a HealPix-based VO standard which can be loaded into [Aladin interactive sky atlas](http://aladin.u-strasbg.fr) and be used to query remote databases there.

 ## More info